Diego Demme: RB Leipzig

 The 2018–19 season saw the returning management of Ralf Rangnick and made a decision to rotate captaincy given to different players.
 Demme captained the side in the first two league matches of the season before returning it back to Orban.
 Despite this, he was appointed as the club's vice–captain instead, often wearing the armband when Orban was not in the starting eleven squad.
 Demme continued to regain his first team place at RB Leipzig, playing in the defensive position.
 Despite being sidelined in the first team on three occasions during the 2018–19 season, he went on to make thirty–nine appearances in all competitions.

 Napoli

 On 11 January 2020, RB Leipzig announced that Demme agreed to a transfer to Serie A club Napoli.

 Demme scored his debut goal for Napoli on 3 February, in a 4–2 away victory against Sampdoria.

+Hertha

+On 6 July 2024, Demme signed a two-year contract with Hertha BSC in 2.
+Bundesliga.

 International career

 Although Demme is eligible to play for Germany and Italy, he said: "If you come first, I'll take it right away."

-Demme was first called up to the German national team in 2017, for the friendly against Denmark on 6 June 2017, for the 2018 World Cup qualification match against San Marino on 10 June 2017, in which he made his international debut, and for the Confederations Cup, but withdrew from the squad ahead of the tournament due to a back injury.
+Demme was first called up to the Germany national team in 2017, for the friendly against Denmark on 6 June 2017, for the 2018 World Cup qualification match against San Marino on 10 June 2017, in which he made his international debut, and for the Confederations Cup, but withdrew from the squad ahead of the tournament due to a back injury.